yiphei/yif-AI/encoder_decoder_transformer/README.md

 ## Conclusions

-Even the vanilla **no encoder loss and no pos sub** outperformed the baseline in validation loss.
-This probably means that cross-attention on encoder is enough to improve performance.
+Even the vanilla [no encoder loss and no pos sub](#no-encoder-loss-and-no-pos-sub) outperformed the baseline in validation loss.
+This probably means that cross-attention on encoder output is enough for better performance.
 When coupled with encoder loss and positional embedding subtraction, performance improved even more.

-Also, it would be very informative to inspect the effect of encoder loss and positional embedding substraction on token and positional embeddings.
-Perhaps interesting relationships could form between token and positional embedding.
-Furthermore, there is no reason to believe that positional embedding subtraction wouldn't be useful even to decoder-only transformer.
+More informative, it would be very interesting to inspect the effect of encoder loss and positional embedding substraction on token and positional embeddings.
+Perhaps interesting relationships can be observed between token and positional embedding.
+Furthermore, positional embedding subtraction should work even for decoder-only transformer.

 Alas, the principal limitation is my personal compute budget, so this project cannot avail itself of further analysis and experimentation.

 ---
 ## Appendix